QwenLM/Qwen/README.md

 However, though this method is simple, the efficiency of the native pipeline parallelism is low.
 We advise you to use vLLM with FastChat and please read the section for deployment.

 ### x86 Platforms
 When deploy on Core™/Xeon® Scalable Processors or with Arc™ GPU, [OpenVINO™ Toolkit](https://docs.openvino.ai/2023.3/gen_ai_guide.html) is recommended.
 You can install and run this [example notebook] ( https://github.com/openvinotoolkit/openvino_notebooks/tree/main/notebooks/254-llm-chatbot).
+For related issues, you are welcome to file an issue at [OpenVINO repo] ( https://github.com/openvinotoolkit/openvino_notebooks/issues).

 ### DashScope
 The most simple way to use Qwen through APIs is DashScope API service through Alibaba Cloud.
 We give an introduction to the usage.
 Additionally, we provide a script for you to deploy an OpenAI-style API on your own servers.